-MEC5065Z PROGRAMMING FOR SCIENTISTS & ENGINEERS
+MEC5065Z PROGRAMMING FOR SCIENTISTS AND ENGINEERS

-Convener: Dr A McBride
+12 NQF credits at level 9 Convener: Dr A McBride

 Course outline: This course aims to prepare students for the development, implementation and management of engineering software for research and/or professional purposes.
 Such software is characterised by reliable, efficient and user-friendly programmes.
 Topics include fundamentals of C++; program design and implementation; project management strategies; and algorithms and data structures.
 C++ will be used to demonstrate features and usage of modern object-oriented programming languages.
 A substantial project component is included.